jobandtalent/AnimatedTextInput/README.md

 Use the main class `AnimatedTextInput`.
 Create it either by code or dragging a new instance of `UIView` into your storyboard/nib file and setting its class in the identity inspector.

 ### Types
-Currently there are 6 different types, defined in `AnimatedTextInputType` enum.
+Currently there are 6 different types, defined in the `AnimatedTextInputType` enum.

 - Text: basic text input, same behaviour as UITextField.